Thanks again for purchasing (or considering) a Leatherbound item!

 • Brush debris off with a horsehair or goathair brush regularly to keep the leather clean.

-• Don’t bend folding items past 180 degrees.
+• Avoid folding items past 180 degrees.
 It can cause irreversible wrinkling around the fold.

 • Don’t worry about the wear your item experiences like small scratches.
 They are inevitable, especially on vegetable tanned and smooth leathers.
-The good news is they will blend into the character of the leather as it ages and become part of a rich patina.
+As your item ages, they will blend into the character of the leather and become part of a rich patina.

 For Wallets